310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Chiaki sad %}
-Yeah...
-Nagumo’s amazing, and that’s exactly why I chose him to be the next leader.
+Yeah… Nagumo’s amazing, and that’s exactly why I chose him to be the next leader.

 He’s a bit of a klutz, so he tends to be looked down on— but he’s relentless with his hard work, and knows how to turn all his experiences into his strengths.